Books & Guides of Savoyard Cuisine

 Restaurateur Chef

-"Magnificent books that also make excellent gifts for visiting friends.
-The ergonomic format allows them to be used properly in the kitchen without damaging them too quickly."
+"Beautiful books that also make excellent gifts for visiting friends.
+The ergonomic format allows them to be used in the kitchen without wearing out too quickly."

 Pierre T.